schollz/internorns/README.md

 ## Documentation

-1. first you can choose an editor - maiden, visual studio code, and vim are all great options.
+1. first you can choose an editor - maiden, visual studio code, and vim are all great options. see below for how to get started.

-2. then open up `~/dust/code/internorns/decks/basic.lua` and follow the tutorial.
+2. then open up `~/dust/code/internorns/getting-started.lua` and follow the tutorial.

-3. then code your own deck!
+3. copy-paste things from `getting-started.lua` to formulate your own composition.

 ### maiden

-open up a webbrowser to [norns.local/maiden/#edit/dust/code/internorns/decks/basic.lua](norns.local/maiden/#edit/dust/code/internorns/decks/basic.lua).
+open up a webbrowser to [norns.local/maiden/#edit/dust/code/internorns/getting-started.lua](norns.local/maiden/#edit/dust/code/internorns/getting-started.lua).

-you can select any code and press <kbd>ctl</kbd>+<kbd>enter</kdb> to send that code to the norns.
+you can select any code and press <kbd>ctl</kbd>+<kbd>enter</kbd> to send that code to the norns.

 ### visual studio code

-[download visual studio code](https://code.visualstudio.com/) and then install [the Norns REPL extension](https://llllllll.co/t/norns-repl-vscode-extension/41382). use software like [sftp drive](https://www.nsoftware.com/sftp/drive/) to mount your norns on your computer. then you can directly edit `~/dust/code/internorns/decks/basic.lua`.
+[download visual studio code](https://code.visualstudio.com/) and then install [the Norns REPL extension](https://llllllll.co/t/norns-repl-vscode-extension/41382). use software like [sftp drive](https://www.nsoftware.com/sftp/drive/) to mount your norns on your computer. then you can directly edit `~/dust/code/internorns/getting-started.lua`.

-press <kbd>ctl</kbd>+<kbd>enter</kdb> to send the current line to the norns.
+press <kbd>ctl</kbd>+<kbd>enter</kbd> to send the current line to the norns.

 ### vim